Advocating for the Accused

 Let The Law Office of Donnie Andreski, P.C.
 Defend You

-If you have been charged with assault in Bryan, do not hesitate to contact an experienced defense attorney for legal representation immediately.
+If you have been charged with assault in Bryan/College Station, do not hesitate to contact an experienced defense attorney for legal representation immediately.
 Depending on your case, you and your attorney can explore a range of defenses, such as self-defense or defense of your property.
 The Law Office of Donnie Andreski, P.C. will take a careful investigative look at your case to strategize an effective defense.

 Available 24 Hours a Day, 7 Days a Week